nknytk/home-recorder-client/README.md

 * When you go out of home with registered Android terminal, event check of home-recorder is automatically enabled.
 * When you come back home with registered Android terminal, event check of home-recorder is automatically disabled.

+You can watch real time status of home-recorder (only when you are at home).
+* Images from cameras
+* Sounds from mikes
+* GPIO pin status

 ## Requirements

 * home-recorder in your home